gershwin-os/system/README.md

 ## Cleanup

-This command will remove the system-AMD64.txz or gershwin-system-ARM64.tar.gz tar archive:
+This command will remove the system.txz tar archive:

 ```
 sudo make clean